 Celeste Langan has done important work in thinking about Coleridge’s theories of poetic language—in particular through Christabel and the Biographia Literaria—in light of Schreber’s Memoir.
 For Langan, Schreber’s psychotic “nerve-language” can be read as “a ‘pathological’ instance of Coleridge’s poetic theory.”
-As she explains: “there is an underexamined equivalency between poetry and what can be described as forms of speech pathology.
-Poetry, as it is practiced by Coleridge and Schreber, is the very opposite of ‘free’ speech,” given their shared “conditions of constraint” (Langan 120–21).
+As she explains, “there is an underexamined equivalency between poetry and what can be described as forms of speech pathology.
+Poetry, as it is practiced by Coleridge and Schreber, is the very opposite of ‘free’ speech,” given their shared “conditions of constraint” (120–21).
 In Coleridge’s “Lime-Tree Bower” poem, something external impresses itself upon the speaker’s body, restructuring his affect.
-The transformation is conveyed by a jarring line break: “A delight / Comes sudden on my heart” (ll.
-45–46).
+The transformation is conveyed by a jarring line break: “A delight / Comes sudden on my heart” (45–46).
 Aurora’s strategy, of keeping “the life, thrust on me, on the outside / Of the inner life,” is quite different, though it communicates by similar means.
 In aspiring to maintain a distinction between “outside” and “inner” lives, the very rigor of her attempt ensures the collapse of that distinction: hence the rhetoric of unwanted penetration (“thrust on me”) and the syntactical way that “on me” is enfolded, as a subordinate clause, within the play of “outside” and “inner,” as if “I” were always internal to the play that defines my own boundaries.
 In effect, the speaker of Aurora Leigh is treating the Real as the Symbolic: she is building a symbolic distinction out of the violent rupture of repressed material, flattening the levels out onto a single plane of signification.
-Coleridge’s epiphany is now asked to take on a subjectivity of its own, such that it no longer functions as an epiphany.
-It becomes, over the course of Book I, an engine of “rupture” and “break” instead of the “deep radiance” of a “straight path”: “Then, something moved me,” Aurora explains, saying: “here’s a cause / For rupture;—herein we must break with Life, / Or be ourselves unworthy” (Coleridge ll.
-54, 71; Barrett Browning ll.
-1.661–70).
+Coleridge’s epiphany is now asked to take on a subjectivity of its own such that it no longer functions as an epiphany.
+It becomes, over the course of Book I, an engine of “rupture” and “break” instead of the “deep radiance” of a “straight path”: “Then, something moved me,” Aurora explains, adding, “here’s a cause / For rupture;—herein we must break with Life, / Or be ourselves unworthy” (Coleridge 54, 71; Barrett Browning 1.661–70).

-Although such contrasts between the two poems, culled from a close reading of just a few small words and their rhetorical function, may seem too subtle to warrant the invocation of something as extreme as “psychosis” in Aurora Leigh’s case, it is actually only in such subtleties that ordinary psychosis manifests itself.
-That is why Lacan urges his students to focus on the order of words, rather than the words themselves (that is, to prioritize the analysis of syntax over diction), in the writings of psychotic patients: “a metaphor is above all sustained by positional articulation,” he explains, and so we have to study the relationship of signifier to signifier, without much consideration of any signified (Seminar III 226).
+Although such contrasts between the two poems, culled from a close reading of just a few small words and their rhetorical function, may seem too subtle to warrant the invocation of something as extreme as “psychosis” in Aurora Leigh’s case, it is only in such subtleties that ordinary psychosis manifests itself.
+That is why Lacan urges his students to focus on the order of words, rather than the words themselves (that is, to prioritize the analysis of syntax over diction), in the writings of psychotic patients: “a metaphor is above all sustained by positional articulation,” he explains, and so we have to study the relationship of signifier to signifier without much consideration of any signified (Seminar III 226).
 Because “the mainspring of the metaphor isn’t the meaning, which is supposed to be transposed” from tenor to vehicle, Lacan explains, “the transference of the signified [from vehicle to tenor] is possible only by virtue of the structure of language” (Seminar III 225).